 How To Prevent Your Vehicle From Getting Stolen

-While there is no foolproof way to keep your car from getting stolen, there are some things you can do to tilt the odds in your favor.
-I’ll go over some tips then tell you about some technology that can save your vehicle from thieves.
+While there is no foolproof way to keep your car from being stolen, there are some things you can do to tilt the odds in your favor.
+I’ll go over some tips and then tell you about some technology that can save your vehicle from thieves.

 Money expert Clark Howard says a lot of car thefts can be thwarted by good old common sense.